JUN 21-26, 2026 (4 spots left)

 03

 Everyone talks about the beaches.
-But the mountains are Costa Rica's soul.
+But the mountains, rivers and rainforest are Costa Rica's soul.
 The kind of place that gets into your lungs before you've finished your first cup of coffee.
 You'll wake up to cloud forest and volcanoes.
 You'll fall asleep to the sound of the river.
 This is the place I am so lucky to call home.

 You'll be fed by people I love.
 You'll be taken care of by locals, support small, local businesses, participate in responsible tourism and see a side of this country most visitors never get close to.
 I don't think it's an accident that the writing that happens here is different.
 The land asks something of you.
 And if you let it, it gives something back.